HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_layout.md

 - **instance_type_code** (String) Unique code used to identify the instance type. instance_type_code can be used in resource hpegl_vmaas_instance
 - **name** (String) Name of the layout as it appears on GLPC Portal.
-If no layout is found with this name standard not found error returns will return.
+If no layout is found with this name 'NOT FOUND' error will returns.

 ### Optional